JS8Spotter for JS8Call

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 Virus scanning note: You should always scan every program you download with a reputable virus scanner.
 I scan all posted files with VirusTotal.com, which uses ALL of the major virus scanning engines.
-Version 1.07b was scanned and reports clean on all engines *when using the cx_freeze build*.
-The pyinstaller build reports issues 6 of 65 engines.
+Version 1.10b was scanned and reports clean on all engines *when using the cx_freeze build*.
+The pyinstaller build reports issues on 7 of 70 engines.
 These are surely false positives, and they are expected with pyinstaller, but you should be aware of this when deciding which build you want to use.

 Upgrade notes: When upgrading JS8Spotter, you may wish to retain your database.
-A migration tool will be included with builds that require changes.
+A migration tool will be included with builds that require changes to the database.
+Otherwise, simply copy your old database file to the new location.